snowdd1/homebridge-knx/README.md

 ### This can only be used with the new homebridge >=0.4.9 and Node >=4.0.0

 ### Prerequisites
-This node module requires a running (and properly configured) knx daemon (knxd).
+This node module requires a running (and properly configured) **knx daemon (knxd)**.
 You can find the latest version [here](https://github.com/knxd/knxd).
-I have mirrored an ancient snapshot that runs stable *with my configuration* (raspberry 1b, busware pigator single with knx module) but has not been tested otherwise.
 I cannot support the knxd.
 Please address issues directly at the [knxd issue pages](https://github.com/knxd/knxd/issues).
 It might help to search the existing issues, as your problem might have been solved already.

 ### Installation and running
 -  Install homebridge first, [see there](https://github.com/nfarina/homebridge); nfarina recommends a global install as super user.
 It's a server tool, so we can safely assume that the person that installes it is sufficiently  priviledged to do so. `sudo npm install -g homebridge`